vaporz/turbo/backlog.md

 9, Start both http and grpc server as go routine.
 10, Generate a const list of registered urls.
 11, Reload config at runtime.

+update readme for starter.go change modify generator.go for new main.go